-3.37 Finance income and finance costs
+3.36 Finance income and finance costs

-Finance income is mainly composed of interest income in financial instruments such as time deposits and mutual fund deposits.
+Finance income is mainly composed of interest income in financial instruments such as term deposits and mutual fund deposits.
 Interest income is recognized in profit or loss at amortized cost, using the effective interest rate method.

-Finance costs are mainly composed of interest expense in bank borrowings, interest on bonds issued and interest capitalized for borrowing costs for the acquisition, construction or production or qualifying assets.
+Finance costs are mainly composed of interest on bank borrowing expenses, interest on bonds issued and interest capitalized for borrowing costs for the acquisition, construction or production or qualifying assets.